sania053/LLMs-for-Requirements-Engineering-Metro-Ticket-Distributor-System/README.md

-# GenAI for Requirements Engineering – Metro Ticket Distributor System
+# LLMs for Requirements Engineering – Metro Ticket Distributor System

 ## 📌 Overview
 This project applies **Generative AI** to automate and enhance **Requirements Engineering** for a metro ticket distributor system.